JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 11 - Dependency Injection - NgRx/DI - NgRX.md

 [DI in action](https://angular.io/guide/dependency-injection-in-action)
 ## Injection token exercise
 - Two modules in one project #DONE
-- allow the first module to have toast on the right
+- allow the first module to have toast on the right #DONE
-- the second should be on the left
+- the second should be on the left #DONE
-- third module should have the toast config for the notification
+- third module should have the toast config for the notification #DONE
-- from this third module we export the config that can be changed by the first and second module
+- from this third module we export the config that can be changed by the first and second module #DONE
-- `@Inject(TOKEN)` will be needed when importing these custom token configs in the component
+- `@Inject(TOKEN)` will be needed when importing these custom token configs in the component #DONE